Dasyproctidae

-Dasyproctidae, from Ancient Greek δασύς (dasús), meaning "hair", and πρωκτός (prōktós), meaning "anus", is a family of large South American rodents, comprising the agoutis and acouchis.
+Dasyproctidae (from Ancient Greek δασύς, meaning "hairy", and πρωκτός, meaning "anus") is a family of large South American rodents, comprising the agoutis and acouchis.
 Their fur is a reddish or dark colour above, with a paler underside.
 They are herbivorous, often feeding on ripe fruit that falls from trees.
 They live in burrows, and, like squirrels, will bury some of their food for later use.

 Dasyproctids exist in Central and South America, which are the tropical parts of the New World.
 The fossil record of this family can be traced back to the Late Oligocene (Deseadan in the SALMA classification).

 As with all rodents, members of this family have incisors, pre-molars, and molars, but no canines.
 The cheek teeth are hypsodont and flat-crowned.

 Classification

 Fossil taxa follow McKenna and Bell, with modifications following Kramarz.